Snowboarding Gear Necessities, For Your First Time On The Mountain

 Some people don’t like them, however, I’m a fan because they block the wind and with certain lens color combinations you can see better on the hill.
 Other people might have a different opinion, but I’ll tell you to grab a pair or borrow some from a buddy.

-If you’re purchasing goggles, make sure to use the correct lens for the correct conditions.
+If you’re purchasing goggles, use the correct lens for the proper conditions.
 If you don’t know what that is, check out our Blog Post where we break down goggle shapes, colors, and tech.
-It’s pretty epic, and I had a fun time writing that post.

 Balaclavas; Weather Dependent

-Balaclavas are cozy, warm, and they protect your face, neck from the cold.
-In temps where you’re shredding in the 20s or 30s, they’re not needed.
-In the mountains I always ride with a bandanna just in case, but if it’s not cold there’s not a need for these.
+Balaclavas are cozy and warm.
+They protect your face, and neck from the cold.
+When temperatures are in the 20s or 30s, they’re not needed.
+In the mountains, I always ride with one just in case, but if it’s not cold there’s no need.

-Pro Tip: If you choose to not cover your face use sunscreen.
-I know it seems weird, but you can get a bad burn if your skin is unprotected.
+Pro Tip: Use sunscreen when not covering your face.
+It seems weird, but you can get a bad sunburn if your skin is unprotected.

 Jackets; Weather Dependent Snowboarding Gear

 I have a couple of snowboarding jackets and they work great.
 They’re classified a bit differently than normal.
 One is a heavy one that I wear under 15 degrees F, and the other is lighter.
-I do that so I can wear multiple layers while shredding and not be freezing.
+I do that to wear layers while shredding and not freeze.

-As a good rule of thumb, when you’re out snowboarding, you’ll want to be a tiny bit cold when you start.
+As a good rule of thumb, when you’re out snowboarding, you’ll want to be a little cold when you start.
 Not a lot, just a little.
-People generate a lot of heat snowboarding and you’ll heat up quick.
+People generate a lot of heat snowboarding and you’ll heat up quickly.

 That’s where layering comes in handy, you can always take layers off, but if you’ve only got a heavy jacket on, that makes the temperature hard to adjust.